Philipp91/picasa2digikam/README.md

 ## Installation

 Clone the repository and `cd` into it.
+Make sure you have Python 3.10 or newer installed.
 Install `pip3 install psutil`.
 On Windows, also `pip3 install pywin32`.

 ## Suggested usage